Availability and use of materials

 Open collection

 The materials of the open collection are immediately available to you in the library, without a separate material request.
 Our open collections are the Humanities Collection, the Slavonic Library and the Finnish National Sound Archive (the Music Library).
-You will need a valid National Library card to take home the materials of the open collection.
+You will need a valid National Library card to borrow open collection materials for home loan.

-The open collection has both home loan materials and manuscript collection materials.
-The manuscript collection materials must be viewed within the library premises, in our reading rooms.
+The open collection has both home loan materials and reference materials.
+The reference materials must be viewed within the library premises, in our reading rooms.

 The Reference collection materials include the following material types: